embik/kubeconfig-bikeshed/README.md

-# kubeconfig-bike-shedding
+# kubeconfig-bike-shed

-kbs - kubeconfig-bike-shedding - is an opinionated tool to manage your kubeconfigs
+`kbs` - kubeconfig-bike-shed - is an opinionated tool to manage your kubeconfigs for accessing Kubernetes APIs.